 A great problem for farmers in the last 20 years has been price volatility.

-Few industries face such clinical input and output swings and even fewer could suitably cope with them, which says a great deal of the resilience of UK farmers.
+Few industries face such considerable input and output swings and even fewer could cope with them – this says a great deal of the resilience of UK farmers.

-The next decade could increase volatility, however, whilst the cushion that was the Common Agricultural Subsidies will be phased out, too.
+The next decade could further increase volatility, as alongside the current obstacles, the cushion that was the Common Agricultural Subsidies is due to be phased out too.

-Discussions have been ongoing about how a new insurance product to protect against price swings of wheat, barley, oilseed rape, beef, lamb, milk and even animal feed, diesel, and fertiliser.
+Discussions have been ongoing about how a new insurance product could protect against the price swings of produce such as wheat, barley, oilseed rape, beef, lamb, milk and even animal feed.
+As well as diesel and fertiliser.

 Your pay-out will be the price drop of £30 per tonne minus an excess (let’s say £10 per tonne) and will be based on whatever tonnage of wheat you have elected to insure.